Potato Dextrose Agar (PDA)

 Distilled waterUpto 100mLUpto 500mLUpto 1000mL

-Composition for PDA media with commercially available potato infusion powder
+Table 1.
+Composition for PDA media with potato infusion.

 IngredientsFor 100mLFor 500mLFor 1000ml